Sean Murphy Player Props: Braves vs. Marlins

 Sean Murphy At The Plate

-- Murphy leads Atlanta with 15 hits, batting .250 this season with 12 extra-base hits.
+- Murphy leads Atlanta in total hits (18) this season while batting .277 with 13 extra-base hits.

-- He ranks 97th in batting average, 15th in on base percentage, and ninth in slugging among qualifying hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks 60th in batting average, seventh in on-base percentage, and seventh in slugging.

-- Murphy has picked up a hit in eight of 18 games this season, with multiple hits five times.
+- Murphy has reached base via a hit in nine games this year (of 19 played), and had multiple hits in six of those games.

-- Murphy has driven in a run in eight games this year (44.4%), including three games with more than one RBI (16.7%).
-He has also driven home three or more of his team's runs in three contests.
+- Murphy has had at least one RBI in 47.4% of his games this season (nine of 19), with more than one RBI three times (15.8%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in eight of 18 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.